 The most challenging hurdle I have faced as a teacher is communicating ideas and fostering discussion comprehensively.
 I do not consider a semester a success if I merely encouraged the most engaged students to simply talk more.
 I focus my efforts on drawing the quieter, less-sure students into the discussion.
 Therefore, I strive to maintain an open, positive environment.
 I’ve found that by suppressing my own views and discouraging any one perspective to dominate the discussion, students of more diverse opinions are more likely to participate.
 Following the presentation of one view I press the rest of the class to provide their own opinion.
 To avoid isolating less-informed students, I try to ground concepts by tying them to everyday examples that still convey the broader theory.
 Presenting the analogy of students themselves as political actors in their engagement with one another and society, and encouraging them to analyze that interaction in light of a concept has been a very effective method for me.
 Finally, I believe in adapting my teaching style and philosophy not only throughout my career, but more importantly throughout each semester.
 Each new group of students arrive with a unique experience and therefore one method of teaching is likely to be more effective than another.
 I certainly don’t adapt perfectly to each cohort, but I do make an effort to adjust lesson plans and methods periodically during a semester.
 Today’s students are more than willing to communicate a lack of interest, to which I am willing to respond with a change in my own style.
 In particular, I have found that presenting multimedia such as video clips from documentaries and news stories alongside my lecture can be an effective method of both keeping their attention and communicating complex concepts in a more understandable fashion.
 This dynamic process both encourages me to remain adaptable and draws in students, if for no other reason than it differs from their typical classroom experience.

-International Relations, Comparative Politics, American Government, South Asian Politics, Political Inequality, Comparative Institutions, and National Security.
+Comparative Politics, Gender and Politics, South Asian Politics, Comparative Institutions, American Government, and National Security.